sxdjt/bignumber-card-continued/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.
+Please feel free to submit pull requests or [open an issue](https://github.com/sxdjt/bignumber-card-continued/issues) for bugs and feature requests.

 ## Credits